shivam2003-dev/mindstack/docs/courses/pytorch/04-autograd.md

 **Autograd** is PyTorch's automatic differentiation engine that powers neural network training.
 It automatically computes gradients (derivatives) of tensor operations, which are essential for optimization algorithms like gradient descent.

+!!! note "Why Autograd is Powerful"
+    Autograd eliminates the need to manually compute derivatives, which is error-prone and time-consuming.
+It automatically builds a computation graph and computes gradients using the chain rule.

+!!! tip "Understanding the Computation Graph"
+    PyTorch builds a dynamic computation graph as you perform operations.
+When you call `.backward()`, it traverses this graph in reverse to compute gradients using backpropagation.

 ### Why Autograd Matters

 - 🎯 **Automatic**: No manual derivative calculations